 Land Rover Series One

-JUE 477 holds a unique place in the history of British motor manufacturing, being the first production Land Rover in a series that would last 70 years to date.
-Chassis number one (860001) has been hidden from view for almost 20 years, until now…
+JUE 477 holds a unique place in the history of the British motor industry, the first production Land Rover in a series that has been manufactured for over 70 years and counting.
+Chassis Number One (1) had been hidden for almost 20 years until its re-emergence in 2018.

-Following the interest generated by its appearance, JUE 477 was then moved out of the public eye into a barn on the family farm until the decision was taken in 2017 to seek a new owner and guarantee its long-term future.
+After using this Series One model on his Northumberland farm for a while, 860001 was eventually parked up.
+Continuous speculation and interest as to its whereabouts and condition led to Mr Fairless briefly revealing the vehicle at a celebration of Land Rover’s 50th birthday at Shugborough Hall, Staffordshire in 1998.
+Following the interest generated by its sudden appearance, JUE 477 was then moved out of the public eye into a barn on the family farm until the decision was taken in 2017 to seek out a new owner to guarantee its long-term future.